LiteralGoat/LiteralGoat/README.md

 ## Hello World👋
 ### I am LiteralGoat, I also go by the name Dan or Daniel Öhman.
-Take your pick!
+Take your pick :goat:

 <!--
              ,--._,--.